tustin2121/James_Somerton_Transcripts/_videos/pW_RjbZYi1s.md

 status: In Progress
 aka: !!seq
   - "The Queer History of Hollywood (Thumbnail)"
-  - "(This is essentially an expanded version of Unrequited.)"
   # - "How Hollywood Was Born Gay"
   # - "Hollywood's Golden Age (of Queer Coding)"
   # - "America's War on the Gays (and Communists)"